-PROP 239 Gas Processing & Gasification
+PROP 239 Gas Processing & 3 credits

 This course provides a comprehensive study of the processing technologies associated with the production of natural gas and other gases and liquids found within natural gas fields.
 Students will study gas laws, molecular structure, process theory, terminology, equipment and the auxiliary systems that support the production and processing of natural gas.
 The production of synthetic natural gas by means of coal gasification will be covered.
-Prerequisite: Department approval ethanol plants and biofuels facilities including biodiesel plants.
-The student will have the ability to interpret basic flow diagrams and understand related terminology.
-The equipment design and operation used in these facilities will be a focus as well as safety considerations, typical maintenance and startup/shutdown procedures.
-Prerequisite: Department Approval
+Prerequisite: Department approval

-PROP 244 Ethanol & Bio Fuels Production
+PROP 244 Ethanol & Bio Fuels Production 3 credits